Menaluc/Connect-Four/README.md

    node server.js
    or (if you have nodemon installed): npx nodemon server.js
-5.The server will start at: http://localhost:4000
+5. The server will start at: http://localhost:4000